Japan’s spectacular King of the Sea en route to Richmond

 “The Kaiwo Maru will be making her second voyage to Richmond since 2004, providing a rare opportunity to view this majestic ship,” said Mayor Malcolm Brodie.
 “The Kaiwo Maru rarely leaves Japan and Richmond will be the only North American port of call on this visit.
 This special visit recognizes the strong cultural ties and long standing friendship between Richmond and Japan.”

 The festival will also include free headline concerts by Alan Doyle and the Beautiful Gypsies and Dear Rouge, plus a free Saturday night fireworks spectacular over the Fraser River.
 Known for their energetic performances, the multi-talented Doyle and his six-piece band the Beautiful Gypsies will be playing songs from Doyle’s solo records along with Great Big Sea favourites, traditional songs and some unpredictable gems from far-flung places that are sure to thrill.
-Vancouver’s own Juno Award-winning Dear Rouge will be bringing home the chart-topping alternative dance-rock sound that has made the duo an audience favorite across Canada and beyond.
+Vancouver’s own Juno Award-winning Dear Rouge will be bringing home the chart-topping alternative dance-rock sound that has made the duo an audience favourite across Canada and beyond.

 The Kaiwo Maru will be available for free public viewing from its arrival on May 3 until its departure on May 8.
 Free public boarding will be available during the Ships to Shore King of the Sea festival.
 Ship boarding is free but a limited number of boarding passes will be available.
 Passes will be available online in advance of the festival, with a small number of passes available on site.
 Details on securing online advance passes will be announced soon.